dschafer/footballpace-next/README.md

 education/entertainment, and at my own cadence; while I welcome feedback or feature requests at feedback@footballpace.com, I can't offer any guarantees that PRs or Issues will be addressed.

+# Name

+This is version 2 of this project; this new one uses Next.js as the front-end and is the "next" version of the project, hence the name.